 Jamaica makes fabulous use of the Scotch bonnet pepper, a fiery relative of the habanero pepper.
 Taste its tropical flavor with the smoky Jerk Chicken at D’s.

 For more information, visit dsislandgrill.com.

-Come in any day except Monday at 5 p.m. and sit at the sushi bar, then ask for omakase.
-The Japanese phrase roughly translates to “I’ll leave it up to you,” and you can trust the chefs here.
+Sit at the sushi bar and ask for omakase.
+The Japanese phrase roughly translates to “I’ll leave it up to you,” and you can trust the chef here.
 Eat with an open mind an enjoy several courses of Japanese delights.

 A variety of techniques are used when preparing Jordanian cuisine, from sautéing to basting and grilling meat and vegetables.
 Shish Kebab House of Tucson showcases these techniques, incorporating popular snacks, in dishes on the menu.

 Enter the Hummus with Meat.
 This simple dish is big on flavor, blending olive oil, lemon, and tahini with chickpeas to create a smooth and creamy base on which heaped lamb, sautéed onions, and pine nuts rest.

 Don’t hesitate to explore the extensive menu; there are seemingly endless combinations from which to choose.

 4520 E. Broadway Blvd.

 What’s not to love about dumplings?
 Try the Polish classic, Pierogi, at Polish Cottage.
 They offer the following varieties: beef, potatoes and cheese, sauerkraut and mushroom, and sweet farmer’s cheese.

 Although Peru has incredible biodiversity and food, Tucson only has three Peruvian restaurants.
 Thankfully, all three do a mighty fine job representing ethnic food in Tucson.